 A community can exempt individuals or agencies from being required to submit the credentials requested by your community when working on your private property.
 A exemption is related to the phone number or a company name that an individual selects when signing in at the kiosk.
 An exempted provider will receive a provider badge after they sign in.
 To request an exemption for a provider or agency, contact email@example.com.

 A community can ban individuals or agencies from entry on their private property.
 A ban is related to the phone number that a visitor signs in with or a company name that an individual provider chooses when signing in.
-To request a ban for a visitor, contact email@example.com.
-Also, we advise that
+To request a ban for a visitor, contact firstname.lastname@example.org.
+Also, we advise that you set a Visit Alert to be notified when a banned visitor signs in at the kiosk in your community.
+Go to your Dashboard to manage your community alerts.

 See below for the differences between guest and provider bans: